reduxjs/redux/docs/tutorials/essentials/part-7-rtk-query-basics.md

 > - Managing memory and garbage collection of server state
 > - Memoizing query results with structural sharing

+### RTK Query Differences

 RTK Query takes inspiration from other tools that have pioneered solutions for data fetching, like Apollo Client, React Query, Urql, and SWR, but adds a unique approach to its API design:

 - The data fetching and caching logic is built on top of Redux Toolkit's `createSlice` and `createAsyncThunk` APIs
-- Because Redux Toolkit is UI-agnostic, RTK Query's functionality can be used with any UI layer
+- Because Redux Toolkit is UI-agnostic, RTK Query's functionality can be used with any UI layer like Angular, Vue, or vanilla JS, not just with React
 - API endpoints are defined ahead of time, including how to generate query parameters from arguments and transform responses for caching
 - RTK Query can also generate React hooks that encapsulate the entire data fetching process, provide `data` and `isFetching` fields to components, and manage the lifetime of cached data as components mount and unmount
 - RTK Query provides "cache entry lifecycle" options that enable use cases like streaming cache updates via websocket messages after fetching the initial data